darrenks/nibbles/docs/tutorial_ancillary.md

 	1 2 3
 	1 2 3

-Higher dimension lists just are concatenated first.
+Higher dimension lists are concatenated first.
 For printing purposes a string is considered a single value (not a list of chars).

 ### Multiple Outputs